 Chris spent decades as an educator and traditional folk artist.
 She’s brought that experience to bear in expanding Merck’s educational programs.

 Chris and her husband have a small farm and enjoy sea kayaking, cross-country skiing and snowshoeing.

-Liz Ruffa joins Merck Forest’s leadership team as its first Institutional Advancement Director.
-From 2014 – 2018, Liz launched and expanded Northshire Grows, a regional food systems network specializing in farm and food education and business viability services.
-Liz has also worked with Common Good VT, VT Arts Council and VT Sustainable Jobs Fund since joining Vermont’s mission-driven sector.
-She serves on the Vermont Foodbank’s Board of Directors, was appointed in 2018 by Gov. Scott to the Vermont Community Development Board, and is a member of the Town of Dorset’s Select Board.
+Liz Ruffa joined MFFC as Advancement Director in 2018.
+Previous to that, she launched and led Northshire Grows, a regional food system network.
+Liz has held leadership positions at Common Good VT, VT Arts Council and VT Sustainable Jobs Fund, among others since joining Vermont’s mission-driven sector.
+She serves on Vermont Foodbank’s Board of Directors, was appointed in 2017 to the Vermont Community Development Board, and is a member of the Town of Dorset’s Select Board.
 She lives with her family in East Dorset.

 Rob has taught in a number of experiential outdoor programs, and his passion is to foster in our visitors the desire to connect in meaningful ways to the natural landscape at Merck Forest.

 He and his wife Anna enjoy introducing their two children to new adventures in the outdoors.